 How Does it Cost to File for Bankruptcy in Pennsylvania?

-Anyone considering filing for bankruptcy has financial concerns.
-They are worried about paying their credit card bills, rent, or mortgage.
-Even though they could benefit from bankruptcy, they have questions regarding the cost of hiring an experienced attorney to handle their case.
-One of the first questions our Philadelphia bankruptcy lawyers are asked is, “how much will this cost?”
+Anyone considering filing for bankruptcy is worried about paying their credit card bills, rent, or mortgage.
+You may have questions regarding the cost of bankruptcy.
+One of the first questions our Philadelphia bankruptcy lawyers are asked is, “How much will this cost?”
 The answer is not simple and depends on numerous factors.
-However, on average, a Chapter 7 case ranges from $1,500 to $2,500, while a Chapter 13 bankruptcy could cost you anywhere between $3,500 and $4,000.
-These amounts include attorney’s fees and other costs.

 Bankruptcy Costs in Pennsylvania